jtumkc2024/capstone-budget-app/README.md

 # capstone-budget-app

-To get the app running locally:
+To get the front-end running locally:

 1. You will need Node.js and npm installed